Bias and Excess Variance in Election Polling: A Not-So-Hidden Markov Model: Proposed and Comparison Models

+where $\tau_r$ is the election-specific variance above simple random sampling.
 Similarly, $\gamma_r$ measures how much the electorate's preferences change day to day.
 Under this model specification, approximately 95\% of daily shifts will be $\pm 2 \gamma_r$ percentage points.
 Lastly, $\alpha_r$ directly measures poll bias.
 A poll conducted on election day ($t_i = 0$) would in expectation be off by $\alpha_r$ percentage points.
-The minimum and maximum operators in (\ref{eq:p}) ensure that $p_i$ lies in the interval 0 to 1 so that the variance in (\ref{eq:y}) is always non-negative.\footnote{In practice, this restriction is only necessary so that early (pre-convergence) MCMC draws do not break the sampler.
-Posterior samples are never observed close to this boundary condition.} On the other hand, in the Linear Model, a poll conducted on election day will have expected value $\logit^{-1}(\logit(v_r) + \alpha_r)$, and as such will have ``election day error'' of $100(\logit^{-1}(\logit(v_r) + \alpha_r) - v_r)$ percentage points.
+The minimum and maximum operators in (\ref{eq:p}) ensure that $p_i$ lies in the interval 0 to 1 so that the variance in (\ref{eq:y}) is always non-negative.
+In practice, this restriction is only necessary so that early (pre-convergence) MCMC draws do not break the sampler.
+Posterior samples are never observed close to this boundary condition.
+In the Linear Model, a poll conducted on election day will have expected value $\logit^{-1}(\logit(v_r) + \alpha_r)$, and as such will have ``election day error'' of $100(\logit^{-1}(\logit(v_r) + \alpha_r) - v_r)$ percentage points.
 Note that this error changes depending on the actual election result.